opengeospatial/ets-cdb10/README.md

 The TestNG results file (`testng-results.xml`) will be written to a subdirectory in `${user.home}/testng/` having a UUID value as its name.

+For a more detailed guide on using Eclipse to test CDB, see the [HOW TO Guide](HOWTO_ECLIPSE.md).

 #### 3. Command Shell (console)

 One of the build artifacts is an "all-in-one" JAR file that includes the test